Beginner at welding?

 Preparing the workspace:

-The second suggestion is not to do welding in enclosed areas where there is no scope for ventilation.
+The second suggestion is not to do welding in enclosed and low ventilation areas.

 There are some safety measures which you should take for your own safety.
 They are listed below.

 - Welding gloves

 - Work pants